haigsant/team-management-demo/frontend/README.md

 ## Troubleshooting

 - **API Connection Issues**:
-  - Ensure the backend server is running
+  - Ensure the backend server is running (check with `make logs`)
   - Check that REACT_APP_API_URL in your .env file points to the correct API endpoint
   - Confirm there are no CORS issues
+  - Try `make restart` to restart the backend if you're experiencing connection problems

 - **Build Errors**:
   - Try clearing your node_modules: `rm -rf node_modules && npm install`